Living in Indonesia, A Site for Expatriates

 The worst thing a newcomer can do is stay in their house and bemoan the fact that they don't know where to find something they need, or that they don't know what to do next ... get out of the house and meet other expats.
 Make it a point to ask every single person you meet at least two questions.
 If you take a proactive stance, you'll soon be on your way to finding all the answers you need.

 Get involved in community groups early on.
-While you. re enjoying your favorite sport or hobby, you will be talking with other expats who can help with your settling in.
+Take advantage of the multiple Apps that are now available varying from helping you locate housing supplies, delivering your groceries from the supermarket, and helping you learn the language.
+While you're enjoying your favorite sport or hobby, you will be talking with other expats who can help with your settling in.
 Just remember, every expat you meet has been in your shoes before.
 Don't be shy about asking for help ... in fact you should be shouting for help in the first few weeks and months!
-You will find that most other expats are quick to give you pointers and to help you accomplish what may seem to be an insurmountable list of tasks to a newcomer, because they are easy for a seasoned veteran!
+You will find that most other expats are quick to give you pointers and to help you accomplish what may seem to be an insurmountable list of tasks to a newcomer, because they are easy for an Orientation professional.

 Interesting articles: